 Schedule a Consultation Today

-Contact the car accident lawyers at Price, Petho & Anderson P.L.L.C. if you or a loved one has been harmed by a negligent motorist.
+Contact the car accident lawyers at Price Petho & Associates P.L.L.C. if you or a loved one has been harmed by a negligent motorist.
 Our experienced legal team has been representing the wrongfully injured in North Carolina since 1979.
 Since our establishment, we have helped many car accident survivors recover significant damages through civil litigation.